SkylineCommunications/dataminer-docs/connector-help/connector_help/VOO_DMS_Collector.md

 # VOO DMS Collector

-With the VOO DMS Collector driver it is possible to retrieve active alarms form other DMS clusters and forward these to defined DataMiner Elements.
+With the VOO DMS Collector connector it is possible to retrieve active alarms form other DMS clusters and forward these to defined DataMiner Elements.

 ## About